Tributes paid to popular Gwent rugby coach

 “Everyone is shocked.
 He has lots of friends in rugby fraternity.
 It’s an extremely sad day for everyone.
 We send our condolences to his wife Irene and his son Chris.”

+Mr Hiatt added: “He was a wonderful man excellent ambassador for rugby.

+“He would be up the club and a regular member.
+Lots of people miss him, he was a real character.”

-A minute’s silence will be held in tribute to Mr Landry at this evening’s Pontypool District Schools under 11 team’s game against Rhondda Schools in Treorchy.
+A minute’s silence was held in tribute to Mr Landry at Wednesday night’s Pontypool District Schools under 11 team’s game against Rhondda Schools in Treorchy.

+Mr Jones said: “It was a very emotional game.
+The boys won 16-0.

+“Wynford would be looking down on them and be proud because they put on a real performance and played out of their skins.”

 Comments